lucee/lucee-docs/docs/03.reference/01.functions/arrayunshift/_arguments/value.md

-Element to be added at the begining of an array
+Element to be added at the beginning of an array